PatoSF/Echidna_Token_Distributor/README.md

 Install Docker for Windows and the Trail of Bits Security Toolbox by following the instructions on their respective GitHub pages: Docker and Trail of Bits Security Toolbox.

-Install Foundry by running ''' curl -L https://foundry.paradigm.xyz | bash ''' in your terminal.
+Install Foundry by running ```curl -L https://foundry.paradigm.xyz | bash``` in your terminal.

-After installing Docker and the Trail of Bits Security Toolbox, run '''docker build -t <ChooseAName> ''' to create a Docker image with both tools and Foundry.
+After installing Docker and the Trail of Bits Security Toolbox, run ```docker build -t <ChooseAName>``` to create a Docker image with both tools and Foundry.

-Run ''' docker run -it --mount type=bind,source="${PWD}",target=/code <ChooseAName> ''' to create a container.
+Run ```docker run -it --mount type=bind,source="${PWD}",target=/code <ChooseAName>``` to create a container.
 If your project is located on your Desktop, navigate to it by running cd .. twice, then cd code.

 Once you're in your project's path, run forge build to compile the project.
-To run the fuzz test, use the command echidna-test . --contract TutorialTest --test-mode assertion.
+To run the fuzz test, use the command ```echidna-test . --contract TutorialTest --test-mode assertion```.

 In summary, these steps will set up a development environment on your Windows machine with the necessary tools to build and test smart contracts using Foundry.
 See below for a visual representation of the process: